hjkgrp/SESAMI_web/README.md

 # Authors
 - Archit Datar (SESAMI python code development)
-- Gianmarco Terrones (SESAMI web interface development)
+- Gianmarco G. Terrones (SESAMI web interface development)
 - Yongchul G. Chung (project supervision, Mongo DB Atlas and Google Cloud integration)

 # Funding Acknowledgement
-- Gianmarco Terrones was partially supported by an Alfred P. Sloan Foundation Scholarship (Grant Number G-2020-14067)
+- Gianmarco G. Terrones was supported by the Government of Portugal through the Portuguese Foundation for International Cooperation in Science, Technology and Higher Education and through the MIT Portugal Program.
+Algorithm and website development was supported by the Office of Naval Research under grant number N00014-20-1-2150.
+Gianmarco G. Terrones was partially supported by an Alfred P. Sloan Foundation Scholarship (Grant Number G-2020-14067).